 Exposure to the elements, regular use, and accidental damage can cause a leaking PVC air hose.
 This wastes water and may cause a loss of pressure that makes it difficult to use nozzles and sprinkler attachments.
 Fortunately, hose repairs are simple and easy to carry out when one has the required equipment.
-A PVC air hose. can leak in several places, including from the PVC air hose.connector and from a hole or tear in the body.
+A PVC air hose can leak in several places, including from the PVC air hose.connector and from a hole or tear in the body.
 Learn what equipment a user requires, and what techniques he or she can use to deal with each type of leak.

-How to Repair a Hose Connector
+How to Repair a Hose Connector?

 If the leak is at a hose connector, a person should replace the gasket in the connector with an o-ring as this creates a superior seal.
-If this does not solve the problem, he or she may need to replace the PVC air hose. end by following several steps.
+If this does not solve the problem, he or she may need to replace the PVC air hose.
+End by following several steps.

 Next, cut the existing hose end off using garden shears, a box cutter, or a sharp knife.
 Then, place the clamp on the hose.
 Immediately after that, insert the hose barb, using vegetable oil or dishwashing detergent to lubricate the fitting if needed.

-How to Repair a Hose Leak
+How to Repair a Hose Leak?

 - Using a hose repair kit.
-This kit contains a coupler and two clamps, and should be the correct size for the diameter of the hose.
+This kit contains a coupler and two clamps and should be the correct size for the diameter of the hose.
 The user should slide clamp over one end of the hose, insert the coupler, and tighten the clamp, repeating the process for the other side of the hose.
 He or she should use a screwdriver to tighten the screws on the clamps.

 - Alternatively, users can create their hose repair kits using copper tubing in an appropriate size with two hose clamps.
 The copper tubing acts as the coupler inside the PVC air hose.